 Kim is an amazing woman who has a master in Sustainable Leadership.
 She daily runs the eco-conscious blog Kimgoeseko.com.
-She is an energetic and positive woman, sustainability freak, fempreneuer, writer, poet, vegetarian, and on top of it all, she coaches and guides entrepreneurs in Sweden.
+She is an energetic and positive woman, sustainability geek, fempreneuer, writer, poet, vegetarian, and on top of it all, she coaches and guides entrepreneurs in Sweden.

 Feminism and sustainability